dskinnion/Gov1347_Blog/posts/2_Blog_Post_Econ.md

 Again, because of the limited number of observations, I am going to evaluate this model by its R-Squared value: 0.5778.
 This is also a moderate R-Squared value, again indicating that our model is not great, but not awful.

-Since the 2020 Q2 RDI Growth is approximately 0.1%, which is far outside the range of our model's values (-0.01% to 0.027%), we should again be extremely cautious of the predicted value of the two party vote share.
+**Since the 2020 Q2 RDI Growth is approximately 0.1%, which is far outside the range of our model's values (-0.01% to 0.027%), we should again be extremely cautious of the predicted value of the two party vote share**.
 With a Q2 RDI Growth of ~0.1%, the model predicts Trump will receive *almost 100%* of the two party vote share (indicated by the red crosshairs).
 This is extremely high.
 Again, because we had to extrapolate from our model, this is also imprecise, and should not be used as a solid prediction.

 #### Residuals